-First Thursday of each month, start times vary (usually around 7 to 7.30 am – 10 am), in different outdoor locations.
+First Thursday of each month, start times vary (usually around 7/7.30 am – 10 am), in different outdoor locations.

-Please remember that we are still required to comply social distancing regulations, including:
+Please remember that social distancing rules continue to apply, including:

 - Keeping 1.5 metres distance from each other at all times.